mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 }
 </style>

 Photography has always been a big part of my life.
-My great uncle on my moms side was a photographer who shot almost exclusively in black and white, and my dad spent a lot of his youth doing film photography in France, something he continued when he moved to the US in the early 90s.
+My great uncle on my moms side was a photographer who shot almost exclusively in black and white, and my dad did a lot of film photography in France, a hobby he continued when he moved to the US in the early 90s.
 Growing up, I was surrounded by their photographs decorating most rooms in our house.
 My dad even built a darkroom in our basement, and we spent plenty of time in there developing his black and white film together.
 I got my first camera when I was 7 years old, and have only grown my collection since then.

 <div class="blog-gallery">
 <img src="/images/blog/ElaineArthur.JPG">